isaiahelixir1/isaiahelixer1.github.io/docs/03-Component-Selection/Component-Selection.md

 Low power | More features than required
 Digital interface | Slightly more complex

----

-### ✅ Final Selection – TC74
+### Final Selection – TC74

-**Rationale:**
+Rationale:

-The TC74 was selected because it directly satisfies the subsystem requirement of **temperature measurement without unnecessary complexity**.
+The TC74 was selected because it directly satisfies the subsystem requirement of temperature measurement without unnecessary complexity.

 Compared to multi-sensor devices like the BME680, the TC74:
 - Simplifies firmware development